donovan-h-parks/ExpressBetaDiversity/README.md

 ```
 The first line indicates that there are 3 samples.
 The dissimilarity between
 samples A and B is 1, A and C is 2, and B and C is 3.

+An EBD dissimilarity matrix can be converted to a full dissimilarity matrix
+using the convertToFullMatrix.py script in the scripts directory.

 Clustering output file format:
 -------------------------------------------------------------------------------